-6.3 Calibrated Internal Oscillator
+6.2.2 Calibrated Internal 8MHz Oscillator

 By default, the Internal Oscillator provides an approximate 8.0 MHz clock.
 Though voltage and temperature dependent, this clock can be very accurately calibrated by the user.
-See Table 21-1 on page 210 for more details.
+See Table 22-1 on page 208 for more details.
 The device is shipped with the CKDIV8 Fuse programmed.
 See "System Clock Prescaler" on page 31 for more details.

-This clock may be selected as the system clock by programming the CKSEL Fuses as shown in Table 6-3.
-If selected, it will operate with no external components.
+When selected, this oscillator operates with no external components.
 During reset, hardware loads the pre-programmed calibration value into the OSCCAL Register and thereby automatically calibrates the oscillator.
-The accuracy of this calibration is shown as Factory calibration in Table 21-1 on page 210.
+The accuracy of this calibration is shown as Factory calibration in Table 22-1 on page 208.

-By changing the OSCCAL register from SW, see "OSCCAL - Oscillator Calibration Register" on page 32, it is possible to get a higher calibration accuracy than by using the factory calibration.
-The accuracy of this calibration is shown as User calibration in Table 21-1 on page 210.
+By changing the OSCCAL register from SW, see "OSCCAL - Oscillator Calibration Register" on page 34, it is possible to get a higher calibration accuracy than by using the factory calibration.
+The accuracy of this calibration is shown as User calibration in Table 22-1 on page 208.

 When this oscillator is used as the chip clock, the Watchdog oscillator will still be used for the Watchdog Timer and for the Reset Time-out.
-For more information on the pre-programmed calibration value, see the section "Calibration Byte" on page 193.
+For more information on the pre-programmed calibration value, see the section "Calibration Byte" on page 190.